 “In the center of the square, a group of young boys and girls chased a small leather ball around with sticks, a game known as lingas, and one that often ended with the sticks turned on each other. “

 It’s so simple but so effective, and ticks all of the boxes in our equation.
 The story is advanced in a relevant way and the detail is necessary and revealed in a natural way.
+It’s one of the best ways of creating fantasy worlds I’ve come across.

-So when it comes to building our fantasy worlds, whenever we’re faced with the challenges outlined above, we can ask ourselves some simple questions.
+So when it comes to creating fantasy worlds, whenever we’re faced with the challenges outlined above, we can ask ourselves some simple questions.
 They serve as a crucial check and balance against the info dumps that readers hate so much—it is, according to research, the second biggest reason why people stop reading a book.

 - Is this detail relevant?